 Safe Mountain View advocated for the city to consider making Shoreline Boulevard safe and accessible for cyclists, pedestrians and the disabled.
 Inspired by this paper on median paths (written by VTA staff), we suggested creating a linear park with paths down the center of the overpass and all the way to El Camino.
 Mountain View was receptive to the idea, so in the 2014 Capital Improvement Program they included Shoreline Boulevard in a Complete Streets Feasibility Study which also included Escuela Street and California Street from Bryant to Showers.

 We are happy to report that at a city council meeting in October of 2015, Nelson Nygaard presented their study results which included three alternatives for each of the three streets in the study.
-The results do not include a median path as a recommendation, but they do offer some other interesting options.
+The results do not include a median path as a recommendation, which was certainly disappointing to us, but they do offer some other interesting options.

 Options include protected bike lanes, bulb outs, shortened crossing distance for pedestrians, and more.
 See all the options in the staff report here.
 For more details, see the Draft report of the California / Escuela / Shoreline Complete Streets Feasibility Study.

-We expect the city to recommend funding some of the recommendations in the study during the Capital Improvement Program process in 2017.
+We expect the city to recommend funding some of the recommendations in the study during an upcoming Capital Improvement Program process.
 We plan to be right there, ready to support their progress!

 Our Original Idea: Safe and Beautiful Bicycle/Pedestrian Trail in the Middle of Shoreline Boulevard Overpass